HaoRyuZark/Programming/Theory/Software_Engineering.md

 Is the process of defining how a software product is going to be, work, what it needs, etc. There are functional requirements which are very specific and non-functional which are like 'nice-to-haves'

+The goal is to have a specific list of requirements for the software product to be deployed and general organization.

+### Principles

+- **Cost Orientation:** The cost of each decision has to be stimated.

+- **Stakeholder:** Each stakeholder has an specific role.

+- **Mutual Understanding:** Foraml standardized documentation.

+- **Context:** Specific area of use.

+- **Problem -> Requirement -> Solution:** Are always handled together.

+- **Validation:** Progress can be validated via the requirement list.

+- **Evolution:** Continuous updates to the requirement list.

+- **Innovation** Intention to improve the product.

+- **Systematic Work** Standardized methodology of work.

+### Work Products

+- Documented interim or final result
+- From sketch to contractual specification
+- **Characteristics:** purpose, presentation, scope & lifespan
+- **Presentation:** natural language; template-based; model-based; other forms, e.g., prototype

+#### Typical Work Products

+- Individual requirement, e.g., *User Story*, *Software Requirements Specification (SRS)*
+- Set of requirements, e.g., use case, graphical models (e.g., UML), interface description, *Epics*, *Product Backlog*, *Story Map*

+#### Level of Detail

+- Depends on the purpose
+- *Note:* A high level of detail is time-consuming & costly

+#### Early Planning & Clarification

+- With stakeholders: work products, presentation, levels of detail

+#### Guidelines

+- Work product fits the purpose
+- Completeness & appropriate structure
+- No redundancies or inconsistencies
+- Clarity & consistent terminology
+- Versioning & traceability

+### Natural Language Workproducts

+#### Advantages

+- Expressiveness & flexibility
+- Direct; no special tools required
+- Easier for clients or users to understand

+#### Disadvantages

+- Ambiguities, omissions, lack of precision, etc.

+#### Recommendations

+- Use short and well-structured sentences
+- Define and consistently use a uniform technical vocabulary
+- Avoid vague or ambiguous terms and phrases
+- Be aware of common sources of error, e.g.:
+  - Incompleteness
+  - Overuse of nouns
+  - Conditions
+  - Passive formulations
+  - Universal quantifiers
+  - Nominalizations
+- **Guideline:** *SOPHIST rule set*, based on *Neuro-Linguistic Programming (NLP)*

+### Template- and Model-Based Work Products

+#### Predefined Structures

+- **Sentence template:** syntactic sentence structure, e.g., *User Story*
+- **Form template:** specific fields, e.g., *Use Case*
+- **Document template:** structure for a requirements document, e.g., *ISO 29148*

+#### Advantages

+- Consistent structure
+- Support in capturing important information

+#### Disadvantages

+- Focus on form instead of content
+- Other aspects may be overlooked

+#### Model

+- Simplified, abstract representation of reality for specific aspects
+- Often graphical representation

+**Types:**

+- Context models
+- Models for structure & data
+- Models for function & process
+- Models for state & behavior

+**Modeling languages:**

+- Use standardized syntax, especially *UML*

+#### Limitations

+- Not every relevant piece of information can be expressed

+#### Challenge

+- Integrating and maintaining consistency across various models

+## Requirements Specification & Functional Specification

+### Requirements Specification (Lastenheft)

+- Defined by the **client**
+- Contains the complete set of **requirements** for the **deliveries and services** of a contractor within a project

+### Functional Specification (Pflichtenheft)

+- Developed by the **contractor**
+- Contains **implementation guidelines** based on the client’s Requirements Specification

+### Challenges with the Requirements Specification (Lastenheft)

+- Describes requirements from the **client’s perspective** in their **domain-specific language**
+- Often created by many different stakeholders, e.g.:
+  - Company management
+  - Business departments
+  - IT department
+  - Works or staff council
+  - Data protection officer
+  - Equal opportunity officer
+- “Non-technicians” often struggle to formally specify requirements
+  - Leads to **implicit assumptions**, **gaps**, **ambiguities**, and **contradictions**
+- Includes both:
+  - **Functional requirements**
+  - **Non-functional requirements**, **constraints**, **acceptance criteria**, etc.
+- Often lacks **clear separation** between these categories

 ---

 ## Kano Model